CescaNeri/DataMining-MachineLearning/machine-learning/introduction/introduction.md

 ## The General Paradigm of Machine Learning

-**Machine Learning** is a subset of the AI field that tries to develop systems able to automatically learn from specific examples (*training data*) amd to generalize the knowledge on new samples (*testing data*) of the same domain.
+**Machine Learning** is a subset of the AI field that tries to develop systems able to automatically learn from specific examples (*training data*) and to generalize the knowledge on new samples (*testing data*) of the same domain.

 From a practical point of view: